CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

         ```bash
         pheno-ranker -r individuals.json --cytoscape-json
         ```
         This command generates a `graph.json` file, as well as a `matrix.txt` file.
+The graph is generated directly from the binary comparison hashes, not by parsing the matrix file, so it can also be combined with Matrix Market output:

+        ```bash
+        pheno-ranker -r individuals.json --matrix-format mtx -o matrix.mtx --cytoscape-json graph.json
+        ```

+        Large graphs can be filtered by edge weight:

+        ```bash
+        # Hamming distance: keep close pairs
+        pheno-ranker -r individuals.json --cytoscape-json --graph-max-weight 10

+        # Jaccard similarity: keep highly similar pairs
+        pheno-ranker -r individuals.json --similarity-metric-cohort jaccard --cytoscape-json --graph-min-weight 0.7
+        ```

         To produce summary statistics, use: